OpenDSA/OpenDSA/RST/en/PL/TypeSystems.rst

 program according to the kinds of values that that expression computes or may stand for.
-And a *type system* is the set of types and typing rules that each programming language uses to help the programmer avoid certain kinds of errors called **type errors*8, namely situations where an operation is attempted on a value (or values) for which this operation does not make sense.
+And a *type system* is the set of types and typing rules that each programming language uses to help the programmer avoid certain kinds of errors called **type errors**, namely situations where an operation is attempted on a value (or values) for which this operation does not make sense.

-In what sense do modern programming languages typically have an extensible type system?
+In what sense do modern programming languages typically have an *extensible* type system?
 Hint: What types are available in Java?

-It is worthwhile considering a more precise definition of a type system due Benjamin Pierce in his 2002 book entitled `Types and Programming Languages`-:
+It is worthwhile considering the more precise definition of a type system given by Benjamin Pierce in his 2002 book entitled `Types and Programming Languages`_:

 .. _Types and Programming Languages: https://www.cis.upenn.edu/~bcpierce/tapl/